1. Am I eligible to apply?

 2. Am I eligible to apply if I am in the final year of undergraduate studies?

-Applicants who are in their final year of undergraduate studies should provide us with a photocopy of their available results after submission of the online application.
-Successful candidates will be given a conditional offer and required to submit an official transcript soon after the result of the final degree examination is known, and in any case by 15 July 2017 at the latest.
+Applicants who are in their final year of undergraduate studies should provide a supporting document of their available results after submission of the online application.
+Successful candidates will be given a conditional offer and required to submit an official transcript soon after the result of the final degree examination is known, and in any case by 10 July, 2020, the latest.

 3. Does the University require applicants to take English language tests?